List of Ghostbusters video games: New Ghostbusters II

 A version of the game was released in Europe and Japan for the NES and Game Boy, titled New Ghostbusters II, developed by HAL Laboratory.
 It is more of a straightforward action game than the Activision game.
 The Game Boy version was released in America without the New label.
 Notable for allowing players to choose from all five ghostbusters from the end of the film; Peter, Ray, Egon, Winston, and Louis Tully.

-Atari 2600 version
+Atari 2600

-Activision made a version of the game for the Atari 2600 in 1989, late in the console's market lifespan.
-Activision never released the game.
-British game company Salu released the game in Europe under its name in 1992, after Atari had already ended support for the 2600 system.
-Licensing issues have prevented this version of the game from being included on the Activision Anthology collections, along with a few other titles.
+Activision developed a version of the game for the Atari 2600 which was published in 1989.
+British company Salu released the game in Europe in 1992, after Atari had already ended support for the 2600.

 Ghostbusters (1990), Mega Drive/Genesis

 Ghostbusters was developed and published by Sega for the Mega Drive/Genesis in 1990.
 It is unrelated to Activision's initial Ghostbusters game, and is instead a platform shoot 'em up game in which the player chooses to play as one of three Ghostbusters from the films; Winston Zeddemore is excluded from the game.

 Four levels are available initially; after they are completed, a fifth level is unlocked, followed by a sixth and final level.
 Each level contains a number (usually two) of mid-bosses known as "middle ghosts"; after a middle ghost is defeated, it turns into a small green ghost which can be captured for extra money by luring it over a ghost trap.
 Between levels, money can be used to buy powerups, such as a 3-way shot or recovery items.

 The Ghostbusters are down on their luck due to lack of ghost activity, when suddenly several calls begin to pour in from around the city, including the eventual reappearance of the Stay Puft Marshmallow Man (although dialogue indicates it is not the same one from the movie).
 After each case, a piece of a stone tablet is collected.
 The three Ghostbusters piece together the mysterious tablet, inadvertently opening a portal to "the evil world" and releasing a horde of ghosts.
 In the end, though, the Ghostbusters manage to defeat Janna, the God of Darkness, and retrieve a mystical gem from the evil world.
 They combine the gem with the tablet to close the portal, and save the city.